Kikobeats/kikobeats.com/_posts/2019-24-03-culture-shipping.md

 Smaller companies are closer to customers by default.

-The leaner your are, the easier it is to change.
-Differenciate yourself from bigger companies by:
+The leaner you are, the easier it is to change.
+Differentiate yourself from bigger companies by:

 * Being personal and friendly.
-* Hire the right customer, build someting you can manage.
+* Hire the right customer, build something you can manage.
 * Decide the little details so your customers don't have to.

-## Make Opionated Software
+## Make Opinionated Software

 The best software has a vision: decide what your vision and run with it.